Thank you for visiting the American Hernia Society website

-Prior to your consultation with a hernia surgeon, you should ensure the surgeon is licensed and Board Certified.
-You can confirm your surgeon is licensed for free through your state's Medical Board and Board Certified for free through the American Board of Medical Specialties website.
+Prior to your consultation with a hernia surgeon, you should ensure the surgeon is licensed and board certified.
+You can confirm your surgeon is licensed for free through your state's Medical Board and board certified for free through the American Board of Medical Specialties website.
 During your appointment with your hernia surgeon, come prepared to ask questions about your surgeon's experience in treating your condition.
-This can include asking your physician their experience with dealing with your type of hernia.
+This can include asking your physician about their experience with dealing with your type of hernia.
 Also, ask if your surgeon follows their outcomes after a hernia operation and whether they participate in the hernia Quality Collaborative.

 What are some resources online for me to learn more about my hernia condition?